Steps to importing

 - correctly labelled and packaged

-- free from contaminants like organic matter, diseases and pests (both products and packaging)
+- free from contaminants like soil, disease, and pests (both products and packaging).

 If your consignment doesn't comply on arrival

-If pests or contaminants (such as algae, seeds or insects) are detected in a container or your product, the MPI inspector will explain your options.
+If pests or contaminants (like seeds, soil or insects) are found in a container or your product, the MPI inspector will explain your options.

 Depending on the type of contaminant, you may choose to: